mbta/skate/README.md

 1. Run the script `mix deploy.prod`.
 This will open a release page in the browser.
 1. Click `Generate release notes`
-..1.
-Double-check that the tag is correct.
+   - Double-check that the tag is correct.
 It should be in the format `YYYY-MM-DD-N`, where `N` is used to differentiate between multiple releases in a given day and starts at 1.
-..1.
-Double-check that the release notes reflect the PR's that had been merged since the last release.
+   - Double-check that the release notes reflect the PR's that had been merged since the last release.
 1. Click `Publish release`
 1. Approve the release.
-You can do this by navigating to the ["Deploy to Prod (ECS)" GitHub Action page](https://github.com/mbta/skate/actions/workflows/deploy-prod-ecs.yml), selecting the latest release (which should match the tag that you just created), and approving it.
-You also will have gotten an email that links directly to the release.
+You can do this in one of two ways:
+   - Navigate to the ["Deploy to Prod (ECS)" GitHub Action page](https://github.com/mbta/skate/actions/workflows/deploy-prod-ecs.yml), select the latest release (which should match the tag that you just created), and approve it.
+OR
+   - Check your email for an email about a release needing approval.
+Click the link in that email and approve the deploy from the GitHub page that it brings you to.
 1. Watch it go!
 (This will take a while, so make sure you have a nice cup of coffee or beverage of your choice.)

 ### 4. Monitor the new version